Updated September 8, 2021

 Organized student life programs are a valuable part of the university environment and help further UB’s educational mission.
 The university formally recognizes the status of those student organizations that abide by UB polices and the student code of conduct.
 Recognized student organizations further the university's educational mission.
-The university actively warns students not to join or participate in the activities of “unrecognized” fraternities and sororities because these organizations do not commit to the university’s high code of standards governing student behavior and organizational activities.
+The university actively warns students not to join or participate in the activities of unrecognized groups because these organizations are not affiliated with the University and, therefore, may not be committed to the University’s high standards governing student behavior and organizational activities

-UB has 39 recognized fraternities and sororities affiliated with our campus.
-These groups are expected to complement the university's educational mission and to comply with campus policies, rules and regulations, as well as federal, state, and local laws.
+UB has over 20 recognized social fraternities and sororities affiliated with our campus.
+These organizations are expected to complement the university's educational mission and to comply with campus policies, rules and regulations, as well as federal, state, and local laws.

 To guide fraternities and sororities on our campus in a positive direction, the university has instituted a number of specific policies and procedures.
 Such policies include deferred recruitment.
-This means that freshmen are not allowed to join a fraternity or sorority until they have earned 12 credits and have a GPA of at least 2.00.
+This means that freshmen are not eligible for membership in a fraternity or sorority until they have earned 12 credits and have a cumulative GPA of at least 2.5, as well as attendance at a university-sponsored information session.
 This encourages students to focus on their academic success before they become heavily involved in an organization that requires a serious time commitment.

-New fraternal members are required to attend informational seminars, which address such issues as: the history of Greek-letter societies, hazing and date-rape prevention, and the dangers of binge drinking and alcohol/substance abuse.
-Attendees are throughly informed of the hazing and alcohol policies of both UB and the State of New York.
+New fraternal members are required to attend informational seminars, which address such issues as: the history of Greek-letter societies, hazing and sexual assault prevention, and risk management.
+Attendees are informed regarding the hazing and alcohol policies of both UB and the State of New York.